-- The sag of overhead lines can reach an unacceptable value. - If the temperature of conductors, for example aluminium conductors, becomes too high, the material will be destroyed. - In cables the insulation can be damaged as a consequence of overtemperature, and therefore phase-to-phase or phase-to-earth faults can occur.
+- The sag of overhead lines can reach an unacceptable value. - If the temperature of conductors, for example aluminium conductors, becomes too high, the material will be destroyed. - Overheating can damage the insulation on cables which in turn increases the risk of phase-to-phase or phase-to-earth faults.

 In stressed situations in the power system, the lines and cables may be required to be overloaded for a limited time.
-This should be done without any risk for the abovementioned risks.
+This should be done without any risk for the above-mentioned risks.